 Applying for a liquor license in Colorado can be a great way for business owners to expand upon their current enterprises.
 If you wish to sell adult beverages in your establishment, having a liquor license in place is essential to ensure you remain in full compliance with all pertinent regulations.

 The Colorado Department of Revenue outlines the proper steps you must take when applying for a liquor license.
-Background checks play a significant role in the ultimate approval of your application, but you must first show that a specific neighborhood or locale exhibits a need for a new establishment offering liquor and beer to patrons.
-This is done on the local government level, which will also be responsible for conducting the above mentioned background check.
+Background checks play a significant role in the ultimate approval of your application.
+Still, you must first show that a specific neighborhood or locale exhibits a need for a new establishment offering liquor and beer to patrons.
+This is done on the local government level, which will also be responsible for conducting the background check.

 In addition to filling out and submitting an application, the retailer must also pay a non-refundable application fee, which ranges from $1,550 to $1,750.
 This is in addition to fees that are due once the application is approved.

 One of the biggest concerns with the sale of alcohol is whether the business in question could prove problematic for the local community.
 For example, restaurants with lax attitudes toward checking the age of its customers could be particularly problematic close to densely populated neighborhoods or within walking distance of schools.